 - You need one or more containers – You can follow the instructions here to create a container.

-Once you have all the prerequisites in place.
-You can take the following steps.
+Once you have all the prerequisites in place, take now the following steps:

 Deploy Remote Server Mount

 In this example, I have uploaded a couple of files to my Azure container as shown in the figure below.